What is Home Care?

 Health care delivered in the comfort and security of the home provides the patient and his/her family with a sense of control and peace of mind.
 Home care also helps reduce the strain caused by excessive hospital or nursing home bills during an illness or disability.
 Staying at home will enable the patient to maintain social ties and involvement with community, friends and family.
 This preserves a sense of independence and security for the patient.

 Home care continues to grow as the demand for cost effective services in the home increases.
 The growth is due in part to the again population and shortened hospitalizations.
 Today, services that previously required hospitalization are routinely delivered in the home.

 Who is Eligible for Medicare Home Health Care?

 To be eligible for Medicare covered home health care, you must meet the following criteria:

 - You must be under a physician’s care and the physician must order the services.

-- You must be homebound due to an illness or injury which makes it difficult for you to leave home in order to receive medical care.
+- You must be homebound due to an illness or injury which makes it difficult for you to leave home in order to receiver medical care.